The Fiance Visa

 Engaged?
 Congratulations!
 I’m sure you cannot wait to have your partner here with you in Australia.
 The Prospective Marriage 300 visa will help you do just that.
 The Prospective Marriage 300 visa is a temporary 9 month visa for the applicant with plans to get married.
 Once the couple has married, they will then be able to apply for the onshore Partner 820 visa.

 Why bother with the Prospective Marriage 300 visa at all?
-It does after all has a rather long processing time of 13 to 17 months (current DIBP projections).
 It could be that your wedding takes some time to plan, or it could help to jumpstart the visa process – if you marry before the grant of the 300 visa, you can request for the application to be converted to a offshore Partner (Migrant) 309 visa and would be ahead in the queue.

 The applicant and the sponsor must be at least 18 years of age.
 The sponsor must be an Australian permanent resident, citizen or eligible New Zealand citizen.